tu-delft-library/rdm101-book/_sources/modules/module3.md

 In the next 📽️ videos we will explore these different elements and their importance to make the data of your project FAIR.

-<iframe src="https://tudelft.h5p.com/content/1291934702260539177/embed" aria-label="Module 3- Topic1" width="100%" height="300" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

 ### 📽️ Videos: Key elements to make data FAIR

-What are the key elements to make data FAIR?
-In the following videos we will explain these elements and give you the opportunity to test your knowledge.

 The objective of the following videos is to identify the key elements that help make research data Findable, Accessible, Interoperable and Reusable (FAIR).
 The following videos are an elaboration on these key elements of FAIR.
-Test your knowledge afterwards with the ‘Fill in the missing words’ assignment beneath.
+Test your knowledge afterwards with the 'Fill in the missing words' quizzes.

 #### Documentation and Metadata